Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: The Observation-Information Tower

-From \propref{prop:Set-Intersection-Based Outer Bound} and~\eqref{eqn:Introducing OIT}, we know that the OIT indicates how the measurements (from $k-\delta$ to $k$) contribute to the estimate in a set-intersection manner.
-Now, we provide a sufficient condition for the uniform boundedness (defined in \secref{sec:Notation}) of the OIT as follows, which is fundamental to the results derived in the rest of this paper.
+Now, we provide a sufficient condition for the uniform boundedness (see \secref{sec:Introduction}) of the OIT as follows, which is fundamental to the results derived in the rest of this paper.